Positive and Risky Message Assessment for Music Products: Ethical considerations and limitations

 \textbf{Implications and acceptable use:} An ethical concern of this study is the potential for media censorship.
 We acknowledge that efficient machine learning-based algorithms like the proposed method could be used as censorship tools.
 Malicious users could misuse the proposed method for illegitimate censorship, potentially harming freedom of speech.
 We call for the development and use of AI algorithms with special attention to who should use the system, how it should be used, and what safeguards should be in place to prevent misuse.

 \textbf{Modality coverage:} A technical limitation of this work is that it does not take other modalities of music products, such as melody, rhythm, and vocal performance, into account for predictions.
 We recognize the significance of these signals in conveying a song's message.
-Additionally, we focused only on songs in English in this study, which could underrepresent lyrics written in other languages and from different cultural backgrounds.
-Future studies should include songs from various languages and cultures.
+Additionally, we focused only on songs in English in this study, which means lyrics written in other languages and from different cultural backgrounds are absent from our study.
+Our work stands as an initial exploration of the feasibility of solving this task.
+We hope that future work can explore diversifying the dataset and exploring how the models behave in those cases.